Insights from the Upanishads: Roots of World Literature

 7. Reincarnation and the Long Journey of the Soul

 The Upanishads also contribute to the idea of reincarnation.
 According to this vision, the soul does not complete its journey in one lifetime.
 It moves through repeated births, shaped by karma and driven by the need for realization.
+This idea appears clearly in the Brihadaranyaka Upanishad 4.4, where desire, action and rebirth are closely connected.

 This gives life a larger frame.
 Human existence becomes part of a long spiritual process.
 One life is not meaningless.
 It is also not the final boundary of the soul.
 Every experience becomes a step on the path toward wisdom.